Fu Manchu

 Dr. Fu Manchu (傅滿洲/福滿洲 (Fú Mǎnzhōu)) is a supervillain who was introduced in a series of novels by the English author Sax Rohmer beginning shortly before World War I and continuing for another forty years.
 The character featured in cinema, television, radio, comic strips and comic books for over 100 years, and he has also become an archetype of the evil criminal genius and mad scientist, while lending his name to the Fu Manchu moustache.
+The character has been portrayed by actors including Boris Karloff, Christopher Lee, and Peter Sellers.

 Background and publication

 According to his own account, Sax Rohmer decided to start the Dr. Fu Manchu series after his Ouija board spelled out C-H-I-N-A-M-A-N when he asked what would make his fortune.
 Clive Bloom argues that the portrait of Fu Manchu was based on the popular music hall magician Chung Ling Soo, "a white man in costume who had shaved off his Victorian moustache and donned a Mandarin costume and pigtail".
 As for Rohmer's theories concerning "Eastern devilry" and "the unemotional cruelty of the Chinese", he sought to give them intellectual credentials by referring to the travel writing of Bayard Taylor.
 Taylor was a would-be ethnographer who, though unversed in Chinese language and culture, used the pseudo-science of physiognomy to find in the Chinese race "deeps on deeps of depravity so shocking and horrible, that their character cannot even be hinted".
 Rohmer's protagonists treat him as an authority.

 Fu Manchu first appeared in Rohmer's short story "The Zayat Kiss" (1912).
 It and nine further stories were later collected into the 1913 novel The Mystery of Dr. Fu-Manchu.
 Two more series were collected into The Devil Doctor (1916) and The Si-Fan Mysteries (1917), before the character entered a 14-year absence.
 Following 1931's The Daughter of Fu-Manchu, Rohmer wrote nine more Fu Manchu novels before his death in 1959.
 Four previously published stories were posthumously collected into The Wrath of Fu-Manchu (1973).
 In total, Rohmer wrote 14 novels concerning the character.
 The image of "Orientals" invading Western nations became the foundation of Rohmer's commercial success, being able to sell 20 million copies in his lifetime.